BryanJacobs/FIDO2Applet/docs/FAQ.md

 So I wrote a CTAP2 implementation that [had that property](security_model.md).

-## You say there are "caveats" for some implementation bits.
-What are those?
+## The implementation says you're not "standards compliant".
+Why?

 Well, first off, this app doesn't attempt to do a full CBOR parse, so its error statuses often aren't perfect and it's generally tolerant of invalid input.

 Secondly, the CTAP API requires user presence detection, but there's really no way to do that on Javacard 3.0.4.
-We can't even use the "presence timeout" that is described in the spec for NFC devices.
+We can't even use the "presence timeout" that is described in the spec for NFC devices: there's no timer!
 So you're always treated as being present, which is to some extent offset by the fact that anything real requires you type your PIN (if one is set)...
 Additionally, this app will not clear CTAP2.1 PIN token permissions on use.

 So set a PIN, and unplug your card when you're not using it.

-Thirdly, implementing credProtect by storing values for non-discoverable credentials is a royal pain: it would require the key's generated credential IDs to be longer than the minimum 64 bytes.
-Rather than do that, this implementation just rejects the creation of level-three non-discoverable credentials while a PIN is unset.
-Discoverable credentials are always fine, although of course you can't USE level 3 credentials without setting a PIN...

-So, again, set a PIN.

 Finally, the CTAP2.0 and CTAP2.1 standards are actually mutually incompatible.
 When a getAssertion call is made with an `allowList` given, CTAP2.0 says that the